 This healthy and decadent double chocolate chia cake is made of 100% real food ingredients.
 It is extra moist, rich and bursting with flavor.
 Easy to make, this delicious and versatile dessert is perfect for the novice baker.
 It is also paleo, gluten-free, eggless and flourless making, it the perfect guilt-free dessert or snack.
-With added protein, this chia seed cake recipe is also perfect as a post-workout treat.

 If you have children, then you know how hard it can be, at times, to properly feed a toddler.
 One day they will eat something and ask for more like its the best thing in the world, making HMMMs’ and OHHHs’.
 And you’re like: “Score!”.

 Then a few days later, you get back from work, exhausted, and think to yourself: “Hey I’m going to make that particular dish tonight, its easy and kids love it”.